radixdlt/docs/develop/javascript-client-library/code-examples.md

 // Wait for the account to sync data from the ledger
 ​
-// No need to load data from the ledger for the recipient account const toAccount = RadixAccount.fromAddress('9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM', true) const token = 'TEST' // The Radix TEST token const amount = 123.12
+// No need to load data from the ledger for the recipient account const toAccount = RadixAccount.fromAddress('JEaSfBftmFdseSRKfTm6hJNhQi3FAEqmVzAPTxsf55wPqXvBxRB', true) const token = radixUniverse.nativeToken // The default platform token const amount = 123.12
 ​
 const transactionStatus = RadixTransactionBuilder